Streams

 * Given a list of integers,

-* find the square of all the even numbers
+* find the square of all even numbers,

-* and return them in a new list.
+* return the result in a new list.

 */